 The original intention for an Oman VAT system was confirmed by Oman's Minister of Commerce and Industry Ali bin Masoud Al Sunaidy during an interview with Bloomberg TV at the 2020 World Economic Forum in Davos at the beginning of the year.

-Since this January gathering in Switzerland, Oman’s draft VAT law has navigated its way along the country’s legislative path.
+Since this January 2020 gathering in Switzerland, Oman’s draft VAT law navigated its way along the country’s legislative path.
 Previous developments had seen the approval of the draft VAT law by the country’s Majlis Ash’ Shuras, the advisory council of Oman’s lower house, to the Sultanate’s State Council.